July 25, 2012

 “chose to live at the limits of her infinite and boundless mind.”

-When I met her five years ago, my perception of her was radically different from what she was experiencing and how she perceived herself.
+When I met her five years ago, my perception of her radically differed from what she was experiencing and how she perceived herself.

-When she called me on Tuesday, one of the first things I told her was “congratulations!”
-I had read how she had worked with several high-profile actors turned directors and even had a hand in delivering their films to an international film festival.
-I then asked when she was going to Hollywood, and she told me “in few weeks.”
+When she called me on Tuesday, one of the first things I told her was, “Congratulations!”
+I read about her work with several high-profile actors who turned directors and even helped deliver their films to an international film festival.
+When I asked when she was going to Hollywood, she said, “In a few weeks.”

 “not bad for a woman who was recovering from brain surgery when I first met you.”